-- Changes in the composition of CEO compensation.
-The composition of CEO compensation is shifting away from the use of stock options and toward stock awards.
-In 2006, stock options accounted for just over 70% of stock-related pay in realized CEO compensation.
-But in 2022, stock options were only 34% with vested stock awards accounting for the rest.
-Stock-related pay (exercised stock options and vested stock awards) averaged \$20.5 million in 2022 and accounted for 81.3% of average realized CEO compensation. - Changes in the CEO-to-top-0.1% compensation ratio.
-CEO compensation has even been breaking away from that of other very highly paid workers.
+- Changes in the CEO-to-top-0.1% compensation ratio.
+CEO compensation has been breaking away from that of other very highly compensated workers.
 Over the last three decades, compensation grew far faster for CEOs than it did for the top 0.1% of wage earners (those earning more than 99.9% of wage earners).
-CEO compensation in 2021 (the latest year for which data on top 0.1% wage earners are available) was 7.68 times as high as wages of the top 0.1% of wage earners, a ratio 4.1 points greater than the 3.61-to-1 average CEO-to-top-0.1% ratio over the 1951-1979 period. - Implications of the growth of the CEO-to-top-0.1% compensation ratio.
-The fact that CEO compensation has grown much faster than the pay of the top 0.1% of wage earners indicates that CEO compensation growth does not simply reflect a competitive race for skills (the "market for talent") that would also increase the value of highly paid professionals more generally.
-Rather, the growing pay differential between CEOs and top 0.1% earners suggests the growth of substantial economic rents (income not related to a corresponding growth of productivity) in CEO compensation.
-CEO compensation does not appear to reflect the greater productivity of executives but their ability to extract concessions from corporate boards-a power that stems from dysfunctional systems of corporate governance in the United States.
-But because so much of CEOs' income constitutes economic rent, there would be no adverse impact on the economy's output or on employment if CEOs earned less or were taxed more. - Growth of top 0.1% compensation (1979-2021).
-Even though CEO compensation grew much faster than the earnings of the top 0.1% of wage earners, that doesn't mean the top 0.1% fared poorly.
-Quite the contrary.
-The inflation-adjusted annual earnings of the top 0.1% grew 465% from 1979 to 2021.
-CEO compensation, however, grew more than 2.5 times as fast!
+CEO compensation in 2022 (the latest year for which data on top 0.1% wage earners are available) was 9.4 times as high as wages of the top 0.1% of wage earners, a ratio 6.8 points greater than the 2.6-to-1 average CEO-to-top-0.1% ratio over the 1965-1978 period. - Implications of the growth of the CEO-to-top-0.1% compensation ratio.
+The fact that CEO compensation has grown much faster than the pay of the top 0.1% of wage earners indicates that CEO compensation growth does not simply reflect a competitive race for skills (the "market for talent") that would also increase the value of highly paid professionals more generally, but instead suggests the growth of substantial economic rents (income not related to a corresponding growth of productivity) in CEO compensation.
+CEO compensation does not appear to reflect the greater productivity of executives, but their ability to extract concessions from corporate boards-thanks to dysfunctional systems of corporate governance in the United States.
+But because so much of CEOs' income constitutes economic rent, there would be no adverse impact on the economy's output or on employment if CEOs earned less or were taxed more. - Cost of rising inequality for most workers.
+If very high earners hadn't pulled away so dramatically, there would be room for broader-based wage growth for the rest of the workforce.
+Most of the rise in inequality over the last four decades has redistributed wages away from most workers.